Drake Spent V-Day With Twin Models! Is He Over Jennifer Lopez?

 A post shared by Elizabeth/Victoria Lejonhjärta (@lejonhjerta) on

 Drake seems to have an easy time moving on from Jennifer Lopez with all the girls surrounding him.
-A few weeks ago, he was spotted with porn star Rosee Divine in Amsterdam.
-According to Mail Online, the French artist who is also known as Sophie B laughed alongside the singer as they enjoyed their food with their other pals.
+A few weeks ago, he was spotted with adult film star Rosee Divine in Amsterdam.
+According to Daily Mail, the French artist who is also known as Sophie B laughed alongside the singer as they enjoyed their food with their other pals.
 Despite the presence of their other friends, the two also seemed very happy during their alone time.

 The “Fake Love” singer and the “If You Had My Love” hitmaker may not have confirmed their breakup, but there have been reports coming out that the two are cooling things off after two months of dating.
 An insider revealed to Us Weekly that their relationship died down a bit.
 However, another source claimed that Drake and Jennifer Lopez are done for now.
 According to their sources, the Toronto-born singer may pursue the 47-year-old actress again after his European tour.

 Their relationship “died down a bit,” one insider told Us.
 Another source added that the couple are done “for now.”
-According to both sources, it’s likely that the the “Hotline Bling” rapper, 30, will pursue the 47-year-old Shades of Blue actress again when he returns to L.A. next month after his European tour so there is a chance that they will reunite soon.
+According to both sources, it’s likely that the the “Hotline Bling” rapper, 30, will pursue the 47-year-old Shades of Blue actress again when he returns to L.A. next month after his European tour, so there is a chance that they will reunite soon.
 During an interview with E!
 News, J.Lo expressed his love for Drizzy despite their rumored breakup.

 “I love Drake he’s so brilliant, talented, amazing,” Lopez told Ryan Seacrest who asked them if there is creative sparks between them.